Diabetes | Women need to be careful during menopause! Why does the risk of developing diabetes increase?

 To maintain a healthy diet, it is a good idea to pay attention to the following points:

-Meal frequency: Eat regular meals and try to eat three equal meals a day.
-Choose healthy snacks (nuts, yogurt, fruit, etc.).
+Meal frequency: Aim for regular meals and eat three balanced meals a day.
+Choose healthy snack options (nuts, yogurt, fruit, etc.).

-Fluid intake: Make sure to drink plenty of fluids and limit the intake of sugary drinks and alcohol.
+Hydration: Make sure to drink plenty of fluids and limit your intake of sugary drinks and alcohol.

 Regular exercise